amita-shukla/blog-1/content/posts/2021-04-28--understanding-type-subtypes-variance/index.md

 }
 ```

+(_I do not have experience with pets, so pardon me if I did not implement Dog's and Cat's functions correctly..._)

-With the above examples in mind, let's over some concepts formally.
+With the above examples in mind, let's go over some concepts formally.

 ## Type
 A type or a data type represents the type of data which tells the compiler/interpreter as to how the programmer intends to use that data.
 So, a type can be `Integer`, `String`, `Boolean`.
 We can create our own types as well, such as `Animal`, `Cat` and `Dog` as above.
 A type, the way it is defined, indicates what values it can take and what operations can be done on it.

 ## Subtyping
 Subtyping talks about the relationship between different types.
-We have a subtype and we have a supertype.
+We have a **subtype** and we have a **supertype**.

 We can say that a type `B` is a subtype of `A` if:
 - we can substitute `B` subtype in place of `A` supertype.